 I need to fulfill court ordered community service hours, what do I do?

+The Rowlett Animal Shelter is able to certify court ordered community service.
 You will need to email the shelter at email@example.com

 Can I receive documentation of my hours for a requirement of a school program or organization I am in?

 Yes, you can get documentation of your volunteer hours.
 When you complete your online application, orientation, and training you will be able to log in your hours through the MyImpact volunteer portal.
 You will be in charge of tracking and printing a report of your documented hours through our volunteer portal.
 You may request that a Board Member or the Volunteer Coordinator sign your printed report.

 I’m having problems with the volunteer application.
 How can I get help?

 You should contact our Volunteer Coordinator at firstname.lastname@example.org

 I completed the online application, now what?